 It means taking a multifaceted approach to achieve a singular goal as designers, developers, and QAs communicate through the entire process – from prototyping, experimenting and implementing to discarding and refining.

 To achieve accessibility, go beyond the guidelines

-Accessibility is a legal requirement for government bodies in the US, which makes sense when you consider that 26 percent of adults in the US has some form of learning disability (worldwide it’s estimated to be 15 percent – around 1 billion people).
+Accessibility is a legal requirement for government bodies in the US, which makes sense when you consider that 13.2 percent of adults in the US have some form of disability (worldwide it’s estimated to be 15 percent – around 1 billion people).
 And still, many web-based services and products have failed to develop their offerings to include this market.

 Guidelines and web standards such as WCAG (Web Content Accessibility Guidelines) 2.0 and Section 508 aim to help make it easier to design for web inclusivity.
 But these tend to be so numerous and wide-ranging that they end up being too vague.
 From my own experience, I know it’s possible to follow the guidelines to the best of your understanding and still not end up with a product that’s accessible.Achieving even a basic level of accessible design demands a deep consideration of user types and their different needs.
 Click To Tweet

 For that reason, you should view these guidelines as a helpful springboard rather than a set of definitive standards.
 To go beyond them, it’s important to empathize with users.
 Achieving even a basic level of inclusive design demands a deep consideration of user types and their different needs.
 How are users accessing and interacting with your product?
 What are the obstacles to a fluid user experience?